Built for scale

 Define a policy once.
 Phinder uses it to discover; Philter uses it to redact.
 The entity types you found are the entity types you redact, with no drift between detection and action.

 JSON, CSV, or human-readable summaries.
-Inventory the entity types per file, per bucket, per pipeline: exactly the artifacts auditors ask for.
+Inventory the entity types per file and per directory: exactly the artifacts auditors ask for.

 Search Redact brings the same Phileas detection to OpenSearch and Elasticsearch, redacting sensitive information from search results before they leave the cluster.
 Same engine, different surface.